RoryOfByrne/rocktheboat/collections/_posts/2019-01-13-autopilot.md

 ---
 layout: post
-title: "Living life on autopilot"
+title: "The cold-start problem in productivity"
 ---

-Everyone admires and looks up to the God-like "productive" people who wake up early and consistently get things done.

-We put them on un-obtainably high pedestals, as if they are a different species, born with a pen in their hand and unlimited energy.

-The reality is that everyone has roughly the same amount of energy, but most of us waste it.
-Instead of doing something, we mull it over, think about how to do it, why we should or should not do it, and ultimately we end up not doing a lot of those things after all that effort is spent.

-What's the key to fixing that problem?
-The usual answer is to "use your time efficiently", but what does that even mean?
-To me, it means removing as many decisions as possible from my life, so that I only use my time for doing things rather than thinking about them.
-Any "thinking" that I do is focused on important things that are worthy of thought.

-<p class="quote">Things that require little thought should receive little thought.</p>

-This, I reckon, is the level at which those God-like people operate.
-They get stuff done, and they don't do anything other than getting stuff done.
-That level of productivity can seem like a million miles away when you're struggling to decide what to eat for breakfast, so let's break the journey down into familiar steps: analysis, plan, and action.
+How is it that some people just "get stuff done" while others get stuck on the first step?

+There's more complexity than we think in day-to-day activities, and if you're starting "cold" on an activity - even one you've done before - then your excitement and motivation can be extinguished by a simple task you've forgotten how to do.

+This is a special case of the "not knowing what you don't know" problem, and it can be paralyzing.
+My solution is to keep playbooks - miniature guides that get you over that motivation-killing hump at the beginning of a project.

+For example, this blog isn't easy to operate/ It's a Jekyll website hosted on Github Pages, hooked up to my domain.
+If I spent time away from it then I'll quickly forget how to operate it, and that blocker can be enough to dampen my motivation to post after a break.

+There's only 2-3 things to remember in order to operate this website, so if I can write them down (or better yet, encapsulate them in a script) then the return on that time-investment could be measured in tens or dozens of blog posts.

+There's a great CLU tool called [tldr](https://tldr.sh/) which applies this philosophy to the myriad CLI tools found on Linux.

+Anyway, here's an intro to my approach to identifying blockers, writing mini-guides ("Playbooks"), and making those guides easily accessible.

 ## <center>Analysis</center>

 To analyze how I use my time, I started keeping a time journal.
 This is just a section of my regular daily journal where I write down the time of everything I do each day.
-The goal is to answer two questions "how long do I spend making decisions about boring stuff?", and "how often to I switch contexts?".
+The goal is to answer two questions "how long do I spend making decisions about boring stuff?", and "how often do I switch contexts?".

 <img src="{{ site.url }}/static/time-journal.jpg" width="800" height="300" style="object-fit: cover;">

-Once you have tracked a few weeks of this data (you can probably start looking at it sooner), you can count interesting things.
+Once you have tracked a few weeks of this data, you can spot interesting developments.

-Some of the things I looked at were: the average time I spent on an "important" task before switching to something else, the number of times I picked up my smartphone (wow!), the number of context-switches I made, and the total # of hours I spent per day on high-priority tasks.
+Some of the things I looked at were: the average time I spent on an "important" task before switching to something else, \
+the number of times I picked up my smartphone (wow!), the number of context-switches I made, and the total # of hours I spent per day on high-priority tasks.

 Turns out, I spend a lot less time on important tasks than I thought I did, and a lot of the time I spend "doing" something is actually spent thinking about it rather than doing it.

-There's a lot of friction involved in getting stuff done, and it slows me down.
+For me, there was a lot of friction involved in getting stuff done.

 - 15 minutes looking up a recipe because I forgot, again.
 - 30 minutes trying to re-learn to steps to update an AWS Lambda function.
 - 20 minutes worrying about how to start marketing a blog on the internet.
 - 35-minute attention span, on average.
 - 10+ context switches in a day.

 These are the kinds of insights you can get from analyzing your time effectively, and it's really eye-opening.
 Even when we feel productive, we probably aren't.
 And we don't figure it out until the debt builds up high enough to be noticeable.

 For me, the two biggest factors I noticed were: